Fedia/staticshift/README.md

 **Password:** OpenShift application ID, e.g. `563a8a152d5271d4490000bb`

+Please upload `/404.html` to make "Page Not Found" error more friendly.

 ## Custom domain
 OpenShift allows you to use your own domain instead of _appname-namespace.rhcloud.com_.